Bo Bartlett: Painting career

-Notable Works
+Notable works

 Young Life, 78 x 108 inches, oil on linen, 1994, private collection on loan to Ogden Museum, New Orleans, LA.
 Young Life is a play on the painting, American Gothic, by Grant Wood.
 The scene is depicts a young American family, posing after a successful hunt.
-There is a darker undercurrent in the painting found in the mud splattered over the truck, the blood on the man’s pants, and the young boy mimicking the pose of the rifle-armed man.

 Homeland, 134 x 204 inches, oil on linen, 1994, McCormick Place, Chicago.
 Homeland references several historical paintings including Washington Crossing the Delaware, The Raft of the Medusa and Liberty Leading the People.

 Lifeboat, 80 x 100 inches, oil on linen, 1998, private collection, previously on loan to the Bo Bartlett Center, Columbus State University, Columbus, GA.
 Lifeboat is inspired by Winslow Homer’s The Fog Warning.
 The man in the rowboat is dressed casually and the day is bright, yet he is surrounded by threats including a shark in the water and a large crashing wave.

 The American, 82 x 100 inches, oil on linen, 2016, Mennello Museum, Orlando, FL.